 At the Canvas Hotel in Telemark you sleep in one of 10 Mongolian-style yurts with wooden floors and comfortable beds.
 Combine action packed days on a mountain bike with a relaxing session in the sauna and a swim in the lake.

-Halvorseth Camping, 100 kilometres east of Oslo, is another option.
+62 miles east of Oslo is another option, Halvorseth Camping.
 Here you will have your own flat screen TV, DVD player, sofa, kitchen with a wood stove and your own bathroom.
 A number of activities, including paragliding, elk safaris and bread baking, are available.

 For total freedom and completely free accommodation, though, nothing beats wilderness camping.
 Wilderness camping is allowed in Norway as long as you follow the rules set out in the right of access "allemannsretten".
 In practice you can put up your tent anywhere you like, as long as you avoid private, cultivated land and show consideration to other people and the environment.

 The mountains of Jotunheimen and the Lofoten Islands are two popular areas for the most adventurous campers.
 For a less remote option, pitch your tent on Langøyene island in the Oslofjord.